Will Rogers: California memorials

-Rogers's California home, stables, and polo fields are preserved today for public enjoyment as Will Rogers State Historic Park in Pacific Palisades.
+Rogers's California home, stables, and polo fields were preserved from 1944 to 2025 for public enjoyment as Will Rogers State Historic Park in Pacific Palisades.
 His widow, Betty, willed the property to the state of California upon her death in 1944, under the condition that polo be played on the field every year; it is home to the Will Rogers Polo Club.
+The house and stables burnt down during the Palisades Fire on January 8, 2025.

 Several schools have been named for him: Will Rogers Elementary School in Santa Monica, Will Rogers Elementary School in Ventura, middle schools in Long Beach and in Fair Oaks.

-Will Rogers Memorial Park, a small park at Sunset Boulevard and Beverly Drive in Beverly Hills, was named after him, as is Will Rogers State Beach in the Pacific Palisades.
+Will Rogers Memorial Park, a small park at Sunset Boulevard and Beverly Drive in Beverly Hills, was named after him, as is Will Rogers State Beach in Pacific Palisades.

 U.S. Route 66 is known as the Will Rogers Highway; a plaque dedicating the highway to the humorist is located at the western terminus of Route 66 in Santa Monica.

 The California Theatre in San Bernardino is the site of the humorist's final show.
-He always performed in front of a special jewelled curtains and had two of them.
+He always performed in front of a special jewelled curtain and had two of them.
 While he was using one, he would send the other to the site of his next performance.
 The curtain used in his final show was retained by the California Theatre.
 Two memorial murals by Kent Twitchell were installed on the exterior of the fly loft.
-The California Theatre named one of its reception spaces as the Will Rogers Room.
+The California Theatre named one of its reception spaces the Will Rogers Room.

 Texas memorials

+The Will Rogers Memorial Center was built in Fort Worth, Texas, in 1936.
+It includes: